-The sedimentation pond was clear at the time of our inspection and there was no evidence of any silt buildup (Photo 18).
+The rock cofferdam and the sedimentation pond are functioning well.
+The sedimentation pond was clear at the time of our inspection with no evidence of any silt buildup (Photos 13 and 14).

-Seepage from the hillside area to the east of the structure is still evident along the downstream toe of the SRS (Photo 19).
-A small active boil that has been noted in previous inspections was still present.
+The emergency spillway at the SRS is stable and has no safety concerns (Photo 15).
+The plunge pool shown in Photo 16 provides adequate capacity to accommodate any high flows over the spillway.
+Seepage from the hillside area to the east of the structure is still evident along the downstream toe of the SRS (Photo 17).
+A small active boil (Photo 18) that has been noted in previous inspections was still present.
 This boil is a remnant of pore pressures that were evident during and after the construction of the South Dam which prompted the construction of a toe buttress.
 The pore pressures were a result of the hydraulic gradient across the dam due to the stored water in behind the embankment.
 The pore pressures were accentuated by the sand and gravel zones in the foundation soils below the dam.
-Since the removal of the South Dam, the pore pressures have significantly reduced but the small head of water due to the retained pond behind the SRS dyke is the likely source of the boil.
+Since the removal of the South Dam, the pore pressures have significantly reduced, but the small head of water due to the retained pond behind the SRS dike is the likely source of the small boil.